-Voltage divider circuits may be constructed from reactive components just as easily as they may be constructed from fixed resistors, and just like resistors, a capacitive voltage divider is not affected by changes in the supply frequency even though they use capacitors which are reactive elements.
+Voltage divider circuits may be constructed from reactive components just as easily as they may be constructed from fixed value resistors.

 But before we can look at a capacitive voltage divider circuit in more detail, we need to understand a little more about capacitive reactance and how it affects capacitors at different frequencies.

 In our first tutorial about Capacitors, we saw that a capacitor consists of two parallel conductive plates separated by an insulator, and has a positive (+) charge on one plate, and an opposite negative (-) charge on the other.
 We also saw that when connected to a DC (direct current) supply, once the capacitor is fully charged, the insulator (called the dielectric) blocks the flow of current through it.

 A capacitor opposes current flow just like a resistor, but unlike a resistor which dissipates its unwanted energy in the form of heat, a capacitor stores energy on its plates when it charges and releases or gives back the energy into the connected circuit when it discharges.

 This ability of a capacitor to oppose or “react” against current flow by storing charge on its plates is called “reactance”, and as this reactance relates to a capacitor it is therefore called Capacitive Reactance ( Xc ), and like resistance, reactance is also measured in Ohm’s.

 When a fully discharged capacitor is connected across a DC supply such as a battery or power supply, the reactance of the capacitor is initially extremely low and maximum circuit current flows through the capacitor for a very short period time as the capacitors plates charge up exponentially.